cakephp/docs/en/installation.rst

 rights to change the ``DocumentRoot`` on Apache webservers.

-Unpack the contents of the Cake archive into a directory of your choosing.
-For the purposes of this example, we assume you choose to install Cake into /cake\_install.
+Unpack the contents of the Cake archive into a directory of your choice.
+For the purposes of this example, we assume you chose to install Cake into /cake\_install.
 Your production setup will look like this on the filesystem::